 “He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart.” -Isaiah 40:11

 Céad míle fáilte romhat!
-Welcome to the Order of the Shepherd’s Heart, an ecumenical covenant community which, while being birthed by the Celtic Christian tradition, is a part of the Free Catholic Movement within Christ’s Catholic Church.
+Welcome to the Order of the Shepherd’s Heart, an ecumenical covenant community which, while being birthed by the Celtic Christian tradition, is a part of the Free Catholic Movement within Christ Catholic Church Archdiocese of the Prince of Peace.
 We are Celtic in spirit, ecumenical in scope, and celebrate a deeply sacramental approach to the Christian faith.
 Please feel free to look around and discover more about us, who we are, what we’re about, and the many ministries we are involved in.
-These pages will give you a glimpse into the world of our Cetlic Christian community, our faith, our practice, our vision, and our work.
+These pages will give you a glimpse into the world of our Celtic Christian community, our faith, our practice, our vision, and our work.
 We hope you discover something new not only about us but perhaps about yourself as well.

 Perhaps you yearn to take part in a modern and poetic worship experience that has its roots in an ancient and spiritual culture.
 Maybe you wish to be a part of a community small enough that your individual talents and abilities are celebrated and not lost in a sea of people.
 Maybe you’ve been thrown away by a “church” because of your questioning, your race, your economic status, your theology, your sexuality, or your relationship status, or how you choose to love another, or even how you dress and you need a safe place to once again experience God’s love.
 And maybe, just maybe you want to develop a closer relationship with the God of Love, who you know must be out there, and you just need to find the right community to help you along.